D. R. Seenivasagam: Biography

 In the parliamentary elections of 1959, the PPP won four seats in Perak, while in 1964 it won two.
 Furthermore in the 1962 local council elections held in Perak, PPP won 57 per cent of the votes and 112 of 150 seats contested in the Kinta District.
 The Alliance won only 27 seats, while 11 seats went to the Socialist Front.

 In the early years after Merdeka, the three most prominent municipalities of the time were George Town, Ipoh and Malacca, and while the PPP held sway in Ipoh, the other two were won by the Socialist Front leading to the mayorship of D.S.
 Ramanathan and Hasnul Hadi.

+In August 1963, Seenivasagam spoke out against a fast merger to form Malaysia, concerned about Indonesian threats and the lack of opposition involvement in the process.

 While in the opposition, Seenivasagam lead the PPP to form the short-lived Malaysian Solidarity Council (MSC) in 1965 comprising multi-racial parties like the People's Action Party and the United Democratic Party.

 At the MSC's first and only general meeting, several leaders from these parties gave speeches supporting a Malaysian Malaysia.
 Seenivasagam in his speech accused the Alliance of using Article 153 of the Constitution of Malaysia to "bully non-Malays".

 His contemporary Syed Husin Ali said that while DR was ostensibly a progressive politician, he was often seen as the voice of non-Malay perspectives.

 In 1965, DR famously made an allegation of corruption against then education minister Abdul Rahman Talib in Parliament, and repeated it in front of a huge crowd, including Rahman, at the Chinese Assembly Hall.

 Rahman sued DR for defamation but lost the case and ended up resigning as a minister.